 I’ve invested a lot into what seems like a lifetime of clothes’ buying.
 And when I say “a lot”, I mean a disproportionate amount of my income.

 The whole champers’ taste on a beer budget thing?
-Yep, if you could give me Klout for that, I’d be off the graph as an influencer.
+Yep, if you could give me kudos for that, I’d be off the graph as an influencer.
 The only difference from when I was 20 and now is that I’m more than a little fond of a Moet, whereas back then anything with half a bubble would suffice.

 I keep telling my income to catch up with my champagne tastes but it’s just not listening.
 Instead I chose to get clever.
 I decided I can drink champagne AND dress for the occasion too.